pblack/docs/content/developing-with-jekyll/templating.md

 related: []
 tags: ""
 title: "Templating"
+menu:
+  developing-with-jekyll:
 ---
-Jekyll allows users to build their HTML templates using the template language *Liquid* built and used by the popular eCommerce application [Shopify]().
+Jekyll allows users to build their HTML templates using the template language *Liquid* built and used by the popular eCommerce application [Shopify][1].

 ## Liquid
 Liquid is best described as a safe, customer-facing template language for flexible web apps.